 4.1 Background

 As introduced in Chapter 1, Cloud DIKW is designed to support scientific analysis pipelines that require the integration of both sophisticated batch data processing algorithms and non-trivial streaming algorithms.
 By “non-trivial” algorithms, we refer to the cases where parallel workers not only process stream partitions independently, but also dynamically synchronize with the global state from time to time.
-The synchronization strategy could either leverage a pub-sub messaging system, reuse the communication mechanisms in batch algorithms, or a combination of both.
+The synchronization strategy could either leverage a pub-sub messaging system reuse the communication mechanisms in batch algorithms, or a combination of both.

 This chapter presents our contribution in applying Cloud DIKW to support one representative application: clustering of social media data streams.
 Specifically, we analyze the unique challenges brought by high-dimensional social media data streams and propose our extensions to current state-of-the-art stream processing frameworks, as well as an innovative synchronization method, for addressing the challenges.